-- A Brief Recap on Keto
+- A Brief Recap On Keto

-- What is Black Pudding?
+- What Is Black Pudding?

-- What is the Nutritional Value of Black Pudding?
+- What Is The Nutritional Value Of Black Pudding?

-- How many Net Carbs are there in Black Pudding?
+- How Many Net Carbs Are There In Black Pudding?

 - So, Is Black Pudding Keto Friendly?

-- How to Make Black Pudding Keto Friendly?
+- How To Make Black Pudding Keto Friendly?

-- Is it ok to Eat Black Pudding on a Low Carb Diet?
+- Is It Ok To Eat Black Pudding On A Low Carb Diet?

-I was researching a new ‘diet’.
-I knew that I needed a WOE, as opposed to another calorie and taste-controlled diet that I would stick to for 6 – 12 weeks, before feeling starved of life.
+I was researching a new ‘diet.’
+I knew I needed a WOE instead of another calorie and taste-controlled diet that I would stick to for 6 – 12 weeks before feeling starved of life.

 Anyway, one of the things I was concerned about never getting to eat again was black pudding.
 I spent ages researching, is black pudding keto?
 So, to save you time, we have drawn up this guide to take you through everything you need to know about black pudding on the keto diet.

-A Brief Recap on Keto
+A Brief Recap On Keto

 This 5% of carbs should not exceed 20 grams for a traditional keto diet.
-Depending on whether you are doing lazy, dirty, or strict (aka clean) keto, will depend on how and whether you track these macros.
+Depending on whether you are doing lazy, dirty, or strict (aka clean), keto will depend on how and whether you track these macros.

 These low-carb foods also need to be low on the glycemic index (GI).
-If they are not low on the GI they may spike your blood sugar and knock you out of ketosis.
+If they are not low on the GI, they may spike your blood sugar and knock you out of ketosis.

-If keto is new to you, why not check out our Keto Starters Guide which should take you through everything you need to know.
+If keto is new to you, why not check out our Keto Starters Guide, which should take you through everything you need to know.

-What is Black Pudding?
+What Is Black Pudding?

-In Spain, it’s called ‘morcilla’, in the US it is sometimes called ‘blood pudding’, in France it was called, ‘boudin noir’ (blood sausage), in the UK is it largely called ‘black pudding.’
+In Spain, it’s called ‘morcilla,’ in the US, it is sometimes called ‘blood pudding.’
+In France, it is called ‘boudin noir’ (blood sausage), and in the UK, it is largely called ‘black pudding.’

 The term “pudding,” on the other hand, refers to the consistency of the sausage itself.
-It should have some body or texture to it so that when cooked, it holds together rather than crumbling and falling apart into pieces.
+It should have somebody or texture to it so that when cooked, it holds together rather than crumbling and falling apart into pieces.

 Traditionally the meat found within the black pudding was pork.
 This is still largely true today, but there are some alternatives.

 How is Black Pudding Made?

 After this, the mixture is packed into the casing.
 This ‘sausage’ is then served boiled, fried, or grilled.

-Is Balck Pudding Healthy?
+Is Black Pudding Healthy?

-Although there is no definition of what a superfood actually contains, it’d safe to say there although there are a number of nutritional benefits to black pudding, it should only be eaten in moderation as part of a healthy diet.
+Although there is no definition of what a superfood contains, it’d be safe to say there.
+However, black pudding has several nutritional benefits; it should only be eaten in moderation as part of a healthy diet.

 Black pudding is a good source of protein and iron, although these quantities will vary depending on the quality of the product that you are buying.

-What is the Nutritional Value of Black Pudding?
+What Is The Nutritional Value Of Black Pudding?

-In order to answer the question, is black pudding keto?
+To answer the question, is black pudding keto?
 We need to look at the nutritional value.

 The nutritional values for original black pudding per 100 grams are;